Beyond the Nurse Corps

 Prior to separation, military nurses are required to attend the Transition Assistance Program (TAP) when faced with exiting the military.
 This program, managed by the Department of Defense (DoD), provides information, tools, and training to ensure service members and their families are prepared for the next steps of civilian life.
 Training includes pathways for pursuing education, job placement assistance for private and public-sector jobs, or small business startup.
-The Veterans Employment and Training Services, Veterans Employment Center and the Transition Goals, Plans Success (GPS) are among many of the programs and services provided by TAP.
+The Veterans Employment and Training Services, Veterans Employment Center, and the Transition Goals Plans Success (GPS) are among many of the programs and services provided by TAP.

 The TAP process begins 12 to 24 months prior to separation and includes a capstone project to complete at least 90 days prior to separation.
-A pre-separation counseling session is mandatory to review career goals, financial management, health, wellbeing, housing and relocation plans.
+A pre-separation counseling session is mandatory to review career goals, financial management, health, wellbeing, housing, and relocation plans.
 While the TAP is a mandatory program for the military nurse, spouses and dependents also have access to the benefits of the program to assist with the transition.

 The DoD curriculum consists of three courses: Resilient Transition, Military Occupation Code Crosswalk, and Financial Planning for Transition.
 All modules are designed to ease the military nurse into the civilian work environment by setting realistic expectations and securing a role that fits best with the nurse's skills.
 VA Briefings is a program specifically designed for each military nurse to tailor the available VA benefits earned.
 The Department of Labor offers an employment workshop to assist with attaining jobs, interview skills, and resume building.
-Additional tracks are also available for those seeking to continue education or open a small business.
+Additional tracks are also available for those seeking to continue their education or open a small business.

-Military nurses can be confident in their ability to lead, organize, implement and asses no matter what the environment, be it military or civilian.
+Military nurses can be confident in their ability to lead, organize, implement, and asses no matter what the environment, be it military or civilian.
 Employers across the globe are seeking veteran nurses with not only the specialized skills of nursing but the unique professional leadership skills forged by serving our nation.

 What Civilian Nursing Options Are Available to Military Nurses?

 Military nurses are not just limited to VA hospitals or military hospitals.
 They have several civilian career options as well.
 Many are trained in emergency medicine or trauma, as this is what they may face while deployed.
 Therefore, many military nurses find employment in emergency rooms, operating rooms, trauma centers, or intensive care units.
-Some may even pursue a career as a flight nurse.
+Some may even pursue a career as flight nurses.

 Military nurses can also become travel nurses.
 While on active duty, military nurses are assigned to various locations and have adapted to the required flexibility of traveling.
 They have the benefit of selecting the location and specialty area as well.